-eSignatures is available free of charge to current UW staff and faculty for UW business purposes. eSignatures offers the ability to:
+eSignatures, powered by DocuSign, is available free of charge to current UW staff and faculty for UW business purposes. eSignatures offers the ability to:

-- Send: Easily upload and send documents for electronic signature to people inside or outside the University
+- Send: Easily upload and send documents to people inside or outside the University for electronic signature.

-- Manage: Check document status and send reminders
+- Manage: Check document status and send reminders.

 Each document type that will be sent through the eSignatures service to collect signatures and data must be carefully considered in terms of risk of sensitive information exposure.

-When deciding what personal data to process via eSignatures, units and departments should follow UW Privacy Office’s Values and Principles.
+Before submitting the interest form and when deciding what personal data to process via eSignatures, units and departments should follow UW Privacy Office’s Values and Principles.

 For assistance in assessing privacy impacts, please refer to the UW Privacy Office Privacy Assessments webpage.